ToaHartor/GenshinScripts/README.md

 A collection of scripts to be used with the data from https://github.com/Dimbreath/GenshinData (huge thanks to them btw)

-## What does these scripts do
+## What can these scripts extract ?

-- Quests and chapters logging
+- Quests and chapters (logs and traveler choices)
+- Cooking recipes
+- Achievements

-- more to come
+And more to come...

 ## Requirements